phase/o/docs/examples.md

 #Examples
 Here are a bunch of examples of O. You can find some more advanced examples on [Code Golf](http://codegolf.stackexchange.com/users/41711/phase?tab=answers&sort=newest).
+You can click the code see to it run [online](http://o-lang.herokuapp.com).

 ##Hello World
 [```